 Tiffany has stores in major cities all around the world.
 Obviously, if you are buying a piece of jewelry in one of those locations, you are assured that it is authentic.

 But what if you buy elsewhere: in a pawn shop or from a friend of a friend?
 How can you be sure that you are paying for the genuine article?
-How can you authenticate Tiffany jewelry?
+How can you spot fake Tiffany jewelry?

-The truth is, it’s not easy to authenticate Tiffany jewelry.
+The truth is, it’s not easy to spot fake Tiffany jewelry.
 The best forgers are able to closely mimic a Tiffany piece.
 However, there are a number of things you can assess to give you a better idea if an item was really made by Tiffany.
-The more of them that you check and find convincing, the greater the odds that an item is authentic.

-Here are some ways to stay ahead of the counterfeiters and authenticate Tiffany jewelry:
+Here are some ways to stay ahead of the counterfeiters and spot fake pieces:

-3. Check the metal content on the item.
-Does it match what’s on the paperwork?
-Look at the stamp and use a metal tester to detect if it is real gold or real sterling silver (and not gold or silver plated).
+- Check the metal content on the item: Does it match what’s on the paperwork?
+Look at the stamp and use a metal tester to detect if it is real gold or real sterling silver (solid silver or gold and not gold/silver plated).

-4. Assess the quality of the stamps and the box.
-If anything seems poorly executed, you may be looking at a fake.
+- Assess the quality of the stamps and the box: If anything seems poorly executed, you may be looking at a fake.

-5. Examine the font of the stamp.
-Visit the Tiffany website and become familiar with the Tiffany font.
+- Examine the font of the stamp: Visit the Tiffany website and become familiar with the Tiffany font.
 You can even take a picture of the Tiffany logo on an authentic piece and pull out your phone to compare it to what’s being presented.
 However, keep in mind that vintage pieces will have different markings than contemporary items.

-6. Check the quality of the workmanship.
-If it is not impeccable, you are not looking at a Tiffany piece.
+- Check the quality of the workmanship: If it is not impeccable, you are not looking at a Tiffany piece.
 For example, links on chains should be soldered.
 If there is a visible gap, the item is a forgery.

-8. Check the size and the placement of precious stones.
-Do they match the paperwork or pictures on the website?
+- Check the size and the placement of precious stones: Do they match the paperwork or pictures on the website?

 What If You are Offered Fake Tiffany